Who Is Simone Biles?

 On August 9, 2016, Biles led the U.S. women’s gymnastics team to win the gold.
 She earned an impressive 15.933 in the vault, a 15.3 on balance beam, and 15.8 for a crowd-pleasing floor routine in which she performed “the Biles,” her signature move comprised of a double layout with a half twist.
-The powerhouse gymnast shared the victory with Raisman, Douglas, Hernandez and Kocian, a team which calls themselves “The Final Five.”
+The powerhouse gymnast shared the victory with Raisman, Douglas, Hernandez and Kocian, a team known as “The Final Five.”

 She added: "This is the last Olympics where there's a five-girl team.
 The next Olympics is only going to be a four-person team."

-The Final Five are the third American women’s gymnastic team to win gold, following team victories in 1996 and 2012.
-After taking the team gold, Biles tweeted “dreams DO come true” and a photo of the U.S. team on the medal podium.
+The Final Five became the third American women’s gymnastic team to win gold, following team victories in 1996 and 2012.
+Afterward, Biles tweeted “dreams DO come true” and a photo of the U.S. team on the medal podium.

 Biles continued to dominate the Olympic competition, winning the women's individual all-around gold medal.
 U.S. teammate Aly Raisman and Russian gymnast Aliya Mustafina won silver and bronze, respectively.
 What made Biles' victory truly historical was that she achieved a 2.1 margin of victory over Raisman — a lead that was larger than any gymnast from 1980 to 2012 combined.
 She also became the first woman in two decades to win back-to-back Olympic all-around and world titles.